 Types of anaesthetic used in hip fracture surgery

 Spinal or epidural anaesthesia is often used during hip fracture surgery.
-A spinal anaesthetic is when a local anaesthetic drug is injected through a needle into the small of your back to numb the nerves from your waist downwards for two to three hours.
-An epidural anaesthetic is where a small plastic tube (an epidural catheter) is passed through a needle into the small of your back.
+In both of these you remain awake during your surgery.
+For a spinal anaesthetic, a local anaesthetic drug is injected through a needle into the small of your back to numb the nerves from your waist downwards for two to three hours.
+For an epidural anaesthetic, a small plastic tube (an epidural catheter) is passed through a needle into the small of your back.
 Through this tube, you are given local anaesthetic and pain-relieving drugs.
-Again, it produces numbness in your lower body but it can be topped up and so the effects last longer than with a spinal anaesthetic.
+Again, it produces numbness in your lower body.
+Unlike a spinal anaesthetic, an epidural anaesthetic can be topped up and so the effects last longer than with a spinal anaesthetic.

-Sometimes, you may be given a general anaesthetic when you have surgery after a hip fracture.
+Sometimes, you may be given a general anaesthetic for surgery after a hip fracture.
 This is an anaesthetic where you are put to sleep.

 What happens after surgery for a hip fracture?

 After surgery you will usually be taken from the operating theatre to an orthopaedic ward.
-You should be given pain relief as needed.
-Oxygen therapy (via a facemask or nasal cannulae) is usually needed.
+You will be given pain relief as needed.
+Oxygen therapy (via a facemask or nasal cannulae) is usually given.
 A drip to give you intravenous fluids will also be required by most people.

 Treatment of any underlying osteoporosis

-If you are an elderly person who has broken your hip, it is common for there to be underlying osteoporosis.
+If you are an elderly person who has broken your hip, it is common for there to be underlying 'thinning' of the bones (osteoporosis).
 Depending on your age, you may be referred for a special dual-energy X-ray absorptiometry (DEXA) bone scan to look for any evidence of bone thinning and osteoporosis.
 However, women over the age of 80 almost all have a degree of osteoporosis, and so this bone scan is usually only suggested for people under the age of 75.

 Are there any possible complications after a hip fracture?

-Complications that may occur in some people following a hip fracture include:
+Complications that may occur in some people following a broken (fractured) hip include: